benbranyon/slsc-main/wp-content/plugins/gutentor/readme.txt

 - **Counter Widget:** Counter Block represents the facts and figures related to any product, item or any product with cool animation, features and many more fascinated templates.

-- **Featured Widget:** The Featured block displays large section with a photo, title, description, and button.
+- **Featured Widget:** The Featured block displays a large section with a photo, title, description, and button.
 Mainly, it is used in the header part of the site.

 - **Gallery Widget:** The Gallery Block allows a user to create a captivating gallery of image with a caption to showcase images of portfolio, services or products.

-- **Google Map Widget:** Google Map Block facilitates user to display the location of organization, company or any place.
+- **Google Map Widget:** Google Map Block facilitates user to display the location of an organization, company or any place.
 You can let visitors know where your company is exactly positioned.

 - **Icon Widget:** Icon Block is useful to represent any icon of any sort of items on your website.

 - **Image Widget:** The Image Block is generated to display information with an image in a standard and unique way.
 You can also add a title, description, and button along with the image.

-- **Image Slider Widget:** The Image Slider Block display adorable slider with image, title, description, and a button which can be modified by available features and functionalities.
+- **Image Slider Widget:** The Image Slider Block display an adorable slider with an image, title, description, and a button that can be modified by available features and functionalities.

 - **Notification Widget:** The Notification Block display different types of notification like Success, Error, Warning or Information notification with various options.